Systemic Lupus Erythematosus (SLE)

 • Avoid alcohol.

-• Maintain healthy diet.
+• Maintain a healthy diet.

-• Eat much of antioxidant rich foods.
+• Eat much of antioxidant-rich foods.

-• Vitamin D supplements helps a lot.
+• Vitamin D supplements help a lot.

-• Avoid coffee or caffeine containing ingredients.
+• Avoid coffee or caffeine-containing ingredients.

-• Join support group.
+• Join a support group.

 • Preventive heart care.